 Discover a coastal gem that rivals the charm of Gros Morne and Fogo Island.
 This destination offers a well-curated list of attractions and activities for every type of traveler.
 Whether you’re seeking adventure or relaxation, you’ll find it here.

 One of the highlights is the Witless Bay Ecological Reserve, home to the largest Atlantic puffin colony in North America.
 Watching these charming birds is an experience you won’t forget.
-The reserve also hosts hundreds of thousands of Common Murres and other seabirds6.
+The reserve also hosts hundreds of thousands of Common Murres and other seabirds.

 For those who love hiking, the trails here are as stunning as those in Gros Morne National Park.
-The Dungeons area offers coastal landscapes and puffin sites that are perfect for photography3.
+The Dungeons area offers coastal landscapes and puffin sites that are perfect for photography.
 If you’re more into cultural excursions, the local fishing villages provide a glimpse into the region’s rich heritage.

 “Witless Bay is a place where nature and culture come together in the most beautiful way,” says a local guide.
 This sentiment rings true as you explore the area’s scenic drives, wildlife tours, and historic landmarks.

 Comparable to the allure of Fogo Island, this destination is central to any Newfoundland trip itinerary.
-From iceberg viewing in spring to puffin sightings in summer, there’s always something to see6.
+From iceberg viewing in spring to puffin sightings in summer, there’s always something to see.
 The curated list of activities ensures you’ll never run out of things to do.

 Whether you’re planning a day trip or a longer stay, Witless Bay promises unforgettable memories.
 Its unique blend of natural beauty and cultural richness makes it a must-visit destination.